Meghana-2124/Iaas/readme.md

 # IAAS (Infrastructure as a Service)

-A comprehensive multi-cloud Kubernetes infrastructure deployment solution supporting AWS EKS and GCP GKE with streamlined deployment automation.
+A comprehensive multi-cloud Kubernetes infrastructure deployment solution supporting AWS EK5. **Monitor and manage**:

+- View deployment progress with real-time updates
+- Access endpoints and DNS information from outputs
+- Use automatic rollback on failures

+> **🆕 New Dynamic Configuration**: The system now automatically generates comprehensive Helm values based on your deployment configuration.
+The `--valuesFile` option is only needed for custom overrides beyond the intelligent defaults.

+> For detailed documentation, examples, and API reference, see [Iaas-k8s/pulumi/README.md](./Iaas-k8s/pulumi/README.md)GCP GKE with streamlined deployment automation.

 ## Features